 Outdoor educational experiences, or camps, form a valuable part of the broad based educational experience as they offer students a wide variety of opportunities for challenge and growth socially, emotionally, intellectually and physically.
 They are developed to age-appropriately take students outside of their comfort zones by exposing them to situations that require a combination of calculated risk-taking, lateral thinking, teamwork and physical determination.
 They also allow staff and students to interact and form relationships in settings outside of the classroom.
 CHAC's tuition fees include the costs of participation in our non-voluntary camps.
 Other experiences are also available, such as the French Tour, our Music Tour and the Senior Biology Tour.

-An outline of some of the camps and tours provided to CHAC students appears below.
+An outline of some of the current experiences provided to CHAC students appears below.

 Year 6 Canberra Tour

 The students in Upper Primary participate in a variety of excursions and events aimed at developing quality character attributes.
 Each year, Year 6 Students spend the week in our nation’s capital visiting Parliament House and the War Memorial as part of their studies of Civics and Citizenship.
 This is a rich and exciting hands on experience where the children enjoy a week of activities in Canberra and finish with a day in the snow at Perisher Valley.

 With so many new students joining the College, the Year 7 Orientation Camp takes place in the second week of the new school year, and presents the perfect opportunity to challenge one another and forge new friendships.